lpereira/hardinfo/README.md

 - **xdg-utils**: xdg_open is used to open your browser for bugs, homepage & links.
 - **iperf3**: iperf3 is used to benchmark internal network speed.
 - **fwupd**: fwupd is used to read and display information about firmware in system.
+- **Service**: Service loads SPD modules (at24/ee1004/spd5118) to display SPD info for your DIMMs memory.
+Show addresses for iomem+ioports.

 **User can install/setup these depending on hardware**
-- **eeprom module**: To display SPD info about your currently installed DIMMs memory.
-Load with `modprobe eeprom/at24/ee1004` and refresh the module screen.
 - **hddtemp**: To obtain the hard disk drive temperature, be sure to run hddtemp in daemon mode, using the default port.
 - **apcaccess**: apcaccess is used for battery information.